How To Have Your New Puppy Play with Kids

 A 6-year-old child is not going to safely play with a 9-week-old puppy without getting chewed on and scratched.
 That is just not going to happen.

-When puppies are with littermates they bite, chew, and jump up on one another.
+When puppies are with littermates, they bite, chew, and jump up on one another.
 When they move in with a family, they think that's how to interact with the new family.
 Why wouldn't they?
-That's all they have known from the day they were born.
+That's all they have known since the day they were born.

 Puppies also have sharp nails that scratch even when the puppy doesn't mean to.